Erick-Ochieng56/CrimeIntelHub/README.md

 # CrimeIntel 🕵️‍♂️📍

 **CrimeIntel** is a web-based Crime Detection and Visualization System developed as a final year project for Maseno University.
-The system helps users and law enforcement agencies track, report, and visualize crime data in real-time using an interactive map and dashboard analytics.
+The system helps users and law enforcement agencies track, and visualize crime data in real-time using an interactive map and dashboard analytics.

 ## 🚀 Features